-A toilet does not flush by itself, even though your toilet makes flushing noises when nobody is in the bathroom at the time.
-A mechanical condition with a toilet will cause it to sound as if it is being flushed by an unseen force.
-Once you understand what causes the problem you will be equipped to provide a solution.
+A toilet does not actually flush by itself, even though your toilet makes flushing noises when nobody is in the bathroom at the time.
+A malfunctioning problem in a toilet that's caused by a faulty part, such as a worn-out flapper valve, or a mechanical problem, such as loose toilet bolts, can cause it to sound as if it is being flushed by an unseen force.
+Once you understand what causes the flushing noise, you'll be able to isolate the source of the problem and provide a solution.

 Detecting the Source

 Before you can fix a phantom flusher, you must first determine the source of the leaking water.
 You need to remove the toilet tank's cover and gently place it aside.
 Once the toilet is idle and not making any noise, place 10 drops of food coloring into the tank's water, as suggested by Ask the Builder.